Nico Hoerner Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the 13th-ranked team ERA across all MLB pitching staffs (4.10).
+- The Brewers have a 4.12 team ERA that ranks 14th across all league pitching staffs.

-- Brewers pitchers combine to surrender 108 total home runs at a rate of 1.3 per game (to rank 22nd in the league).

-- Miley (5-2) gets the starting nod for the Brewers in his 12th start of the season.
-He's put together a 3.02 ERA in 56 2/3 innings pitched, with 34 strikeouts.
+- Houser (3-2 with a 3.88 ERA and 30 strikeouts in 46 1/3 innings pitched) gets the start for the Brewers, his ninth of the season.

-- The lefty last appeared on Wednesday against the New York Mets, when he threw four innings, allowing two earned runs while giving up three hits.
+- His most recent time out came on Thursday against the New York Mets, when the righty went six innings, surrendering two earned runs while giving up seven hits.

-- The 36-year-old has amassed an ERA of 3.02, with 5.4 strikeouts per nine innings, in 11 games this season.
-Opposing hitters have a .219 batting average against him.
+- The 30-year-old has put up an ERA of 3.88, with 5.8 strikeouts per nine innings, in 10 games this season.
+Opponents have a .298 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.